 Ahh, Key Largo beaches, you really can’t go past their cool and relaxed vibe.
-You may not find endless white sand beaches in Key Largo but the beaches are very special in their own right and are home to an abundance of wildlife!
+You may not find an endless white sand beaches in Key Largo but each beach is very special in its own right and form home to an abundance of wildlife!

 Key Largo is the nearest point in the Florida Keys to Miami and therefore a fabulous weekend trip from Miami if you only have a small amount of time to dedicate to the area.

-We visited Key Largo as part of a longer Miami to Key West road trip.
+We visited as part of a longer Miami to Key West Florida Keys road trip.

 Bring with you: Lonely Planet Miami and the Keys Guide

-The Florida Keys is known for its absolutely incredible beaches and Key Largo is no exception.
+The Florida Keys is known for its absolutely incredible coastline and KL is no exception.
 Here is a complete list of the best beaches in Key Largo.

 See here for a complete list of awesome things to do in Key Largo.

-Cannon Beach is a stunning beach which is located within the John Pennekamp Coral Reef State Park.
+Cannon Beach is a stunning calm, sandy beach which is located within the John Pennekamp Coral Reef State Park.

-The John Pennekamp Coral Reef State Park is almost like a mini beach theme park.
-It has 2 beautiful beaches within (Cannon Beach & Far Beach).
+The John Pennekamp Coral Reef State Park is almost like a mini water theme park.
+It has 2 beautiful areas for swimming within (Cannon Beach & Far Beach).
 The Park also has many nature trails and great camping.
 On top of all this, you can take great snorkel trips from the Pennekamp Coral Reef State Park.

-Arguably, the more popular beach within this complex is the calm, Cannon Beach.
+Arguably, the more popular within this complex is the usually tranquil, Cannon Beach.

-What we loved about this beach is its uniqueness.
-Lining the beach are 17th century cannons.
-The cannons are rumoured to have come from a shipwreck in the area.
+You’ll immediately notice that lining beach are 17th century cannons.
+The cannons are rumored to have come from a shipwreck in the area.

-The beach is ideal for swimming with kids (no waves) plus there is great opportunities for snorkeling at the beach.
+Cannon Beach is ideal for swimming with kids (no waves) plus there is great opportunities for snorkeling from the shore.
 The fish were plentiful.
-They were not however, the most beautiful fish we have seen in our travels.
+They were not, however, the most beautiful fish we have seen in our travels.
 Snorkeling was very fun nonetheless!

-There are signs at the beach warning swimmers that Alligators can be preset in the water.
+There are signs warning swimmers that Alligators can be preset in the water.
 We didn’t see any and no-one appeared particularly worried.
 However, the water was a little murky and what I will call ‘alligator friendly’.

-It is important to remain alligator conscious at all time in Florida in the interest of safety.
+In the interest of safety it is important to remain gator conscious at all time throughout Florida, even in the Keys.

-If you feel like an adventure, you can snorkle out and find an old Spanish shipwreck beneath the surface.
+If you feel like an adventure, you can snorkel out and find an old Spanish shipwreck beneath the surface.

 The Florida Keys are notoriously more expensive than the rest of Florida.
-We would recommend purchasing a snorkel in advance rather than in Key Largo.
-There are no Walmarts available at Key Largo, only a fairly expensive Publix.
+We would recommend purchasing a snorkel in advance rather than in town.
+There are no Walmarts available at KL, only a fairly expensive Publix.

 Cannon Beach is a public beach but there is a State Park fee to enter.
 It costs $9 USD for 2 people to enter the park.
 If you choose to camp at the John Pennekamp Coral Reef State Park ($43 USD a night including tax) you are exempt from paying this fee.